Anyone who cares for children who are not related to them for pay or gain for more than two hours a day must register with Ofsted as a childminder.

 - Most childminders will pick up and collect children from school, pre-school or nursery.

-- Childminders are regularly inspected by Ofsted and are expected to provide high quality childcare .
-They receive the same core training as other childcare professionals
+- Childminders are regularly inspected by Ofsted and are expected to provide high quality childcare.

-- Childminders work in partnership with parents and many become lifelong friends.
+- Childminders work in partnership with parents and some become lifelong friends.

 This site has been designed to allow all childminders in Northamptonshire to advertise their services to any parents looking for childminders in their area.

 All childminders listed on this site are Ofsted registered.